Excerpt from the Government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Anthony Walton.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Traugott Building Contractors Inc. was found guilty of violating section 190(4) of the Ontario ‘Construction’ regulation which states,
+Traugott Building Contractors Inc. was found guilty of a contravention of section 190(4) of the Ontario ‘Construction’ regulation 213/91 which states,

 “Subject to subsection (9), the power supply to the electrical equipment, installation or conductor shall be disconnected, locked out of service and tagged in accordance with subsection (6) before the work begins, and kept disconnected, locked out of service and tagged while the work continues.”